Bolar001/Course-Pilot/ARCHITECTURE.md

-# EduCoach AI - Technical Architecture & Roadmap
+# Course Pilot - Technical Architecture & Roadmap

 ## 🚀 Current State: The Hackathon Demo (Frontend Only)
 You currently have a **"Client-Side Simulation"**.